Florida–Tennessee football rivalry: 1928: Unbeatens in the mud

 Coming into their 1928 regular season finale, the Gators under head coach Charlie Bachman held an 8–0 record and had outscored their opponents by a nation-leading margin of 324–31.
 Coach Robert Neyland's Vols had been dominant as well; they were quarterbacked by Bobby Dodd and had outscored their opponents 236–39 and held an 8–0–1 record—the only blemish being a scoreless tie with Kentucky.
 Still, the Gators were favorites when the teams met in early December, and rumor had it that they would be in line for a Rose Bowl invitation had they prevailed in Knoxville.
 However, a stingy Vol defense and two failed point after touchdown attempts saw the Gators lose by a single point, 13–12.

 In what would become a trend in the series, controversy swirled around the contest.
 By all accounts, the playing surface had been a muddy mess.
-Some form Florida claimed that the home team had watered down the field in an effort to slow down the speedy Gator stars, including halfback Red Bethea, quarterback Clyde Crabtree, and ends Dutch Stanley and Dale Van Sickel, who was the program's first All-American.
+Some from Florida claimed that the home team had watered down the field in an effort to slow down the speedy Gator stars, including halfback Red Bethea, quarterback Clyde Crabtree, and ends Dutch Stanley and Dale Van Sickel, who was the program's first All-American.
 However, other observers opined that the sloppy conditions were the result of heavy rain the night before the game, not home field chicanery.

 The teams would not become regular opponents for decades, and the Gators would not earn its first victory over the Vols for nearly a quarter century.